zwettemaan/CRDT_ES/scripts/README.md

 On the _Accounts_ window, there is a checkbox _Save Unlock Code_.

 If you're on a secure personal computer, you should tick this checkbox, to save the unlock code.
-That way you don't have to re-enter the code each time you launch the _License Manager_.
+That way you don't have to re-enter the code each time you launch the _PluginInstaller_.

-If you don't save the unlock code, you will need to re-enter the code each time you start the _License Manager_.
+If you don't save the unlock code, you will need to re-enter the code each time you start the _PluginInstaller_.

 ### Multiple Accounts